 - Strengthens and conditions key running muscles

-- Can improve running cadence
+- Improves running cadence

 - Can make you a faster runner

-#1 Reduced risk of injury
+#1 Lower risk of injury

-There’s no getting away from it – running is high impact and places a lot of stress on your body.
+There’s no getting away from it – running is a high impact and places a lot of stress on your body.

 And if you’re unfortunate, and suffer a running injury, then cycling can be a great way to maintain your fitness, whilst giving your injured muscle or tendon a chance to recover from the impact of running.

 #2 Improved recovery + less fatigue = greater training volume

 So, we’ve looked at how bike training is much lower impact than running training.
 But there’s more…cycle training is less fatiguing than run training, making it a perfect way to increase your training volume, whilst reducing the risk of over-training.

 One interesting point here: even when exercising at the same intensity, cycle training is less fatiguing.
 I’m not saying cycling is easier than running – it just results in less residual fatigue.

 In one study – comparing bike and run training – researchers discovered that run training led to a greater accumulation of fatigue (1) than the equivalent intensity and volume of cycling.